30 Different Types of Beetles in Texas

 This beetle feeds on the carrion and uses the remains as a form of protection while they are mating or laying eggs.

-These beetles are known to benefit the environment by reducing the spread of bacteria and other organisms associated with decaying carcasses.
+These beetles benefit the environment by reducing the spread of bacteria and other organisms associated with decaying carcasses.

-As such, they are types of beetles in Texas that are important parts of its ecosystem.
+As such, there are types of beetles in Texas that are important parts of its ecosystem.

 18. Fire-Colored Beetle